 That base percentage is modified by how old you are.
 This is where the insurance part of the transaction comes in.
 The lender can’t profit on the transaction until you die.
 The longer they have to wait, the more risk and the more it costs, because that money could have been earning interest or other return somewhere else.
 Therefore, all things being equal, the older you are, the more money you will get for your reverse mortgage.

-Reverse mortgages really don’t make sense until you are over 70 years old.
+Reverse mortgages really don’t make sense until you are at least 70 years old.
 At that point, you can expect a better payout from the lender.
 Even then, you need to consider what happens as if you live another 20 years.
 Do you really want to stay in that house (and do all the necessary maintenance) during that time?

 For many people, there are better options.
 Be sure you explore all the options before choosing a reverse mortgage.
 In the end, it may be your best option, but make sure you understand all the pros and cons and that you know what other alternatives you have before making a life-long decision.